avian2/gimp-plugin-onion-layers/README.md

 one.
 It will renumber all other frames to keep consistent naming.
 It will also create blank layers inside the new group, taking the current frame as a template.

+`python-fu-onion-copy-layer` and `python-fu-onion-add-frame` only work when frames are layer groups, not single frames.

 `python-fu-onion-convert-to-groups` will convert any top-level, non-background, bare layers into groups.
 This is useful after importing individual frames into GIMP using "File -> Open as Layers..."

+`python-fu-onion-enable-frame` and `python-fu-onion-disable-frame` will make the current frame a background layer and vice-versa.
+This is useful for quickly removing and re-adding frames from and to the onion stack.

 ## Known problems